hastarin/HAST-Elite-Assistant/README.md

 Requirements
 ------------
+* SQL Server Express (LocalDb as a minimum)
-The app requires you run it on the same machine as [Elite Dangerous](https://www.elitedangerous.com/).
+* You must run it on the same machine as [Elite Dangerous](https://www.elitedangerous.com/).

-It also requires SQL Server Express (at least LocalDb) is installed.
+* Transparency features require Aero is enabled.
+* VerboseLogging=1 enabled in the [Elite Dangerous](https://www.elitedangerous.com/) AppConfig.xaml

 You can get SQL Server Express 2012 from here: http://www.microsoft.com/en-us/download/details.aspx?id=29062